-All available points are earned for a measured air tightness of less than or equal to 0.05 cubic feet per minute (cfm) $50/\text{ft}^2$.
+All available points are earned for a measured air tightness of less than or equal to 0.05 cubic feet per minute (cfm) 50/ft.

-- a) Reduced points are earned for measurements between 0.05 cfm 50/ft2 and 0.25 cfm 50/ft2.
+- a) Reduced points are earned for measurements between 0.05 cfm 50/ft and 0.25 cfm 50/ft.
 Reduced point values are scaled linearly.
-No points are earned for measurements above 0.25 cfm 50/ft2. - b) Air tightness will be evaluated in advance of the competition at the team site by a qualified third-party provider hired by the team. - c) To calculate CFM50, the interior volume of each house is required to be known.
+No points are earned for measurements above 0.25 cfm 50/ft. - b) Air tightness will be evaluated in advance of the competition at the team site by a qualified third-party provider hired by the team. - c) To calculate CFM50, the interior volume of each house is required to be known.
 Each team shall provide this value to the organizers.